-A lot of web hosting companies won’t offer backups as part of their standard hosting packages and will often require you to pay extra for this support.
-As such if you don’t get this support from your hosting company and don’t back up the website yourself should something happens to your site your provider might not be able to help you restore the files.
-If you are unsure if your hosting comes with website backups contact your hosting provider to check the terms of your contract with them.
+Many web hosting companies won’t offer backups as part of their standard hosting packages and will often require you to pay extra for this support.
+As such, if you don’t get this support from your hosting company and don’t back up the website yourself, should something happens to your site, your provider might not be able to help you restore the files.
+If you are unsure if your hosting comes with website backups, contact your hosting provider to check the terms of your contract with them.

 Protection from hackers

 While some hackers aim to steal personal information such as credit card details, others do it to prove that they can and cause inconvenience for the person that has been hacked.
 Ensuring you have a backup of your website means that should this happen to your website, you can quickly restore it and get your site back up and running.

 If you have a Content Managed Website such as WordPress, you might have noticed that when you’re asked to perform a security update, it tells you to create a backup before running the update.
 This is because websites have multiple files and components that make them work and store data.
 Should anything go wrong with just one of these during the update, then your entire site could be taken offline?

 While there are many technical reasons behind backing up a website, it will also leave you safe in the knowledge that no matter what happens to your website, you can react quickly to any issues and get it back up.

 Backing up your website onto your server is the quickest and secure solution to creating regular automated backups of your website.
 There is, however, one massive downfall to doing this, the backups are stored on the same server as your website.
 So while they can be an excellent method to restore your site, should it get hacked or update fails should the server fail in any way, then you will lose your website and your site backups.